 Incoming Mailserver: mail.yourdomain.com (note: replace yourdomain.com with your domain).
 For a POP3 account use Port 110, IMAP use Port 143

-Outgoing Mailserver: ISP outgoing mail server (port 25 default) OR mail.yourdomain.com (set port to 587)
+Outgoing Mailserver: Your ISP’s outgoing mail server (port 25 default), OR mail.yourdomain.com (set SMTP Port 587)

 If you’re using our outgoing mail server (mail.yourdomain.com), please ensure “Outgoing Mailserver requires authentication” is enabled, in “More Settings”, “Outgoing Server” tab.